naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This variable specifies where Naemon should create its main log file.
+This variable specifies where Naemon should create its main log file.

 This should be the first variable that you define in your configuration file, as Naemon will try to write errors that it finds in the rest of your configuration data to this file.
-If you have log rotation enabled, this file will automatically be rotated every hour, day, week, or month.</p>
+If you have log rotation enabled, this file will automatically be rotated every hour, day, week, or month.

 <a name="cfg_file"></a>
 #### Object Configuration File